 I have had many surprises since becoming a mom.
-I found out that children under the age of six never walk down a hallway when they can run; that corn kernels pass through the body whole; and that boys have a testosterone-powered impulse to test the breaking point of everything, especially new toys, with predictable results.
+I found out that children under the age of six never walk down a hallway when they can run and that corn kernels pass through the body whole.
 But the biggest surprise of all was the discovery that babies and toddlers can actually enjoy, and even look forward to getting a haircut, or visiting the doctor or dentist.
 (Certainly not the way I ever felt!)
 And all I had to do to make this possible was to help my baby ‘look forward’ to these routine events by honestly preparing her for the situations beforehand.

 When I began attending RIE parenting classes as a new mom, I adopted the habit of telling my baby what was happening to her, and what was about to happen.
 I told her that I was going to pick her up, place her on a changing table, or do anything that involved her, before I did it.
 I learned that babies crave predictability.
 They like the teensy bit of control they feel when they can anticipate what will happen next.
 It makes their world feel a little less overwhelming and more secure to know, for example, that after bath time they will put on pajamas, hear a lovely song, and then be carried over to help draw the shades before being placed in their bed.
 Babies like to be included in a process, to participate as much as possible, even if it just means being informed about all that is happening to them.